Lymphatic Drainage Therapy (LDT) also called Manual Lymphatic Drainage (MLD)

 The average amount of lymphatic fluid that moves thought the body can range from 1.5 to 4 quarts of fluid during the course of a day.
 During a LDT session, movement can increase up to 20 quarts.
 By moving stagnant fluid, cellular debris, waste, and pathogens are cleared from the tissues, replaced with fresh, new lymph fluid.
 Cells and tissues are renewed and strengthened, while lymph fluid is cleansed as it moves through the lymph nodes.
 The immune system is boosted.
 Pain, swelling, and inflammation are reduced.

 The Lymphatic System is comprised of capillaries, vessels, nodes, and special organs that transport a fluid called lymph from the tissues as it returns to the bloodstream.
 Lymph fluid is compromised of 90% water and 10% solutes such as protein, cellular waste, lipids, hormones, dissolved gases, and pathogens.
 Unlike the circulatory system that is a closed circuit with a pump, the lymphatic system is open ended with no pump.
 Through the contractions of our musculoskeletal movement and respiration, lymph flow is courage to move towards the heart where it terminates at the subclavian vein reentering the bloodstream.
 Lymphatic fluid is then reused, recycled through the body again, or is eliminated from the body through the urine, bowels, sweat, or skin.
-When lymphatic fluid becomes stagnant, disease can set up in the body causing pain, inflammation, or even cancer.
+When lymphatic fluid becomes stagnant, disease can set up in the body causing pain and inflammation.

 Lymphatic Drainage Development